Code-At-Uni/Exercises/README.md

 ### Big HTML/CSS Exercise

-* Draw a basic layout of a website (e.g. Twitter) as a class.
-Replicate the basic layout.
+* As a group, draw the basic layout of Twitter and then try to replicate it using your knowledge of HTML and CSS.

 ### Extension Exercise

-* Make the website look even more like the real website.
+* Continue to make the website look exactly like Twitter.